yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/XGBoost.md

+## **Internal Mechanisms**
-Below is a detailed breakdown of the internal mechanisms that make XGBoost superior for this medical diagnostic project:
+Detailed breakdown of the internal mechanisms that make XGBoost superior for this medical diagnostic project:

 ### **1. Regularization**
 Prevents overfitting, unlike standard Gradient Boosting, which focuses solely on minimizing the error (Loss Function), XGBoost optimizes an objective function that includes a **regularization term**.